KleinProjects/wazuh-notify/Writerside/topics/Wazuh-notifier.md

   </active-response>
 ```

-Add the rules you want to be informed about between the <rules_id></rules_id>, with the rules id's seperated by comma's.
+Add the rules you want to be informed about between the <rules_id></rules_id>, with the rules id's separated by comma's.
 Example: <rules_id>5402, 3461, 8777</rules_id><br/>
 (Please refer to the Wazuh online documentation for more information [^Wazuh docs])